NMN (Nicotinamide Mononucleotide)

 Pharmacokinetics & Bioavailability

 When evaluating NMN (Nicotinamide Mononucleotide), the most critical factor is its absorption rate.
+I have reviewed the manufacturer's third party Certificates of Analysis (CoA) to verify purity and clinical yield.
 Currently, the clinical bioavailability score for this specific chemical form is rated at 7/10 (Sublingual is preferred).

 Optimal Protocol Instructions